alaniwalaa/The-VBA-of-Wall-Street/README.md

 # The-VBA-of-Wall-Street
-Using loop to go through stocks to populate them as groups
+looping through stocks to populate them as groups

-Conditions to give certain results:
+Conditions to give the below results:
     - populate the yearly change of each stock by checking the opening and closing price of each stock
     - counting the percent change
     - populating the stock volume